What are beta-glucans?

 Beta-glucans from oats and barley are composed of unbranched linear chains with beta 1-3 and beta 1-4 bonds.
 They are considered to be fibres.
 Beta-glucans from oats and barley have a prebiotic effect.
 In contrast, yeast or mushroom beta-glucans are composed of linear chains with beta 1-3 bonds and lateral branches with beta 1-6 bonds.

 Therefore, when we talk about yeast and mushroom beta-glucans, we call them beta-1,3/1,6-glucans.
 The difference between the two lies in the length of the branches.
 Cereal beta-glucans have been demonstrated to have prebiotic properties owing to their ability to pass undigested through the gastro-intestinal Source: What types of beta-glucans are there, and what are their health benefits?
 (Pizarro, 2014)

 Beta-glucans are not digested or absorbed by our digestive system because humans do not have the enzymes to break them down.
-They arrive intact in the small intestine, where some of them act as dietary fibres and others as biologically active substances on the cells of the immune system.
+They therefore arrive intact in the small intestine.

 Beta-glucans with vitamin C

 Co-administration of beta-glucans and vitamin C seems to have a synergistic effect (San Mauro-Martín, 2015).

 Recommended doses of yeast beta-glucans are between 100 and 900 mg/day.